powercord-org/powercord-backend/docs/2-plugin-api/2-webpack.md

 ### By their signature
 Sometimes, there are no other solutions and you're required to look at the function's code to find what you're looking for.
-You should only use this when props or display name aren't things you can use.
+Be careful, this is the slowest way of fetching a module and you most likely want to avoid it.

-This method accepts either a string or a [RegExp](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp).
+This method accepts either a string or a [`RegExp`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp).
-If passed a string, it'll search for a module including it, if passed a RegExp it'll search for a module matching this regexp.
+If passed a string, it'll search for a module including it, if passed a `RegExp` it'll search for a module matching it.

+By default, Powercord will apply this to simple functions laying around.
+However, you can tell Powercord to try and see if a module has a function matching this signature, by passing in the options `module: true`.

 ###### Fetching a module by its signature
 ```js